Slow Cooker Butternut Squash

 - If you want a vegan version or don't want to use butter, toss the cut squash cubes with 3-4 tablespoons of olive oil or coconut oil, season with salt and fresh-ground black pepper, and cook as above.

-- When the squash is soft, I recommend you mash it with a potato masher and then put the Casserole Crock into a 400F/200C oven to brown the edges (and dry it out slightly), but this is definitely optional.
+- When the squash is soft, I recommend you mash it slightly with a potato masher (affiliate link) and then put the Casserole Crock into a 400F/200C oven to brown the edges (and dry it out slightly), but this is definitely optional.
 (Be sure your slow cooker can go in the oven if you don't have the Casserole Crock!)

 - Serve hot, with additional butter added just before serving if desired.

 - This will keep in the fridge for a day or two and can be reheated successfully.

-I used the Crock-Pot Casserole Crock Slow Cooker to cook this butternut squash, but you can use a large oval slow cooker if that's what you have.
+I used the Crock-Pot Casserole Crock Slow Cooker (affiliate link) to cook this butternut squash, but you can use a large oval slow cooker if that's what you have.
 You might have to skip the final step of browning the squash in the oven if your slow cooker insert is not oven-safe; check the manufacturer's information.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: